 Ex.)
 Once a week, Emily eats a lot more food than necessary in one sitting, even eating lots of junk food or fattening foods.
 After eating, she takes laxatives, even when she doesn’t need them, and exercises in a way that seems over the top and unhealthy.

-When Is Treatment Necessary?
+When Are Treatment Services Necessary?

 Oftentimes, mental health issues, and usual teenage behavior can be tricky to differentiate.
 They often share many of the same symptoms including aggression, periods of feeling down, and low self-esteem.